samelstob/notes/management-notes/algorithms/linear-algebra.md

 if you draw a new vector from the tail of the first one to the tip of the second one, that new vector is their sum

-Each vector represents a certain movvement.
+Each vector represents a certain movement.

 ## Scalar multiplication